bra1nDump/ai-task-vscode/docs/backlog.md

 - Recorded impressive demo video + gif for readme
 - Replaced continue on the current project

-# Next up (useful for getting the first user)
+# Next up - v1, initial potential user reach out, looking for co-owners

-## Make user experience of the current features acceptable

-### Thursday Compilation Step
+## Thursday Compilation Step

 - Refactor chase bread and chase bugs commands to to use a virtual script with context provider mentions and prompt
 - Add context providers for